Interrupted Aortic Arch

 - The left subclavian artery (which delivers blood to the left arm)

-In patients with interrupted aortic arch, the aorta comes normally from the left ventricle then stops after one of these blood vessels (usually between the left carotid and left subclavian arteries).
-The arch starts again and travels the normal path down to the lower body.
+In patients with interrupted aortic arch, the aorta comes from the left ventricle then stops after one of the three blood vessels (usually between the left carotid and left subclavian arteries).
+The arch starts again after the blood vessel and travels the normal path down to the lower body.
 This gap for the aorta to get past the blood vessel is called the interruption.

 In most cases, there is no known specific cause for interrupted aortic arch.
 DiGeorge syndrome is often associated with this condition.
 Our team of pediatric cardiologists also works closely with our clinical geneticists to explore all the possibilities if there is concern for a genetic syndrome.

 - Fetal echocardiogram – an ultrasound of the heart before birth

 - Failing the newborn pulse oximetry screen.
 The diagnosis would be confirmed with an echocardiogram